Applicants are required to meet the following criteria:

 3) The application is available online at https://ptcasdirectory.apta.org/39/List-of-PTCAS-Programs?qst=.
 The deadline for submission is OCTOBER 1st of every year.
 Students should plan to have all application materials completed by the OCTOBER 1st deadline.
 The department will accept GRE exams taken before the OCTOBER deadline even if the scores don't arrive until NOVEMBER 1.

-4) Two Clinical Experience Forms completed by a Physical Therapist are required to document clinical experience of at least 100 hours in the United States under the supervision of a licensed physical therapist.
+4) Applicants are required to complete 100 hours in the United States under the supervision of a licensed physical therapist.
 These experiences should be in different settings.
 A minimum of 50 hours in a hospital (or sub-acute) setting are required with the remainder at a different practice settings (e.g., private practice).

 Note: While a 3.0 undergraduate GPA is the minimum to apply to the DPT program, due to the competitiveness of the program, this does not assure admission to the program.